polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `maybe_prefix` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) containing a (possibly empty) storage prefix being cleared;
 * `maybe_limit` is an optional positive integer ([New Definition I](#new-def-i)) representing either the maximum number of backend deletions which may happen, or the _absence_ of such a limit.
 The number of backend iterations may surpass this limit by no more than one;
 * `maybe_cursor_in` is an optional pointer-size ([New Definition II](#new-def-ii)) representing the cursor returned by the previous (unfinished) call to this function.
 It should be _absent_ on the first call;
 * `maybe_cursor_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer where the continuation cursor will optionally be written (see also the Result section).
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer contents are undefined;
+Whenever the value is not written into the buffer, the buffer contents are unmodified;
-* `backend` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 4-byte buffer where a 32-bit integer representing the number of items removed from the backend database will be written;
+* `counters` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 12-byte buffer where three low-endian 32-bit integers will be stored one after another, representing the counters, respectively:
+  * Of items removed from the backend database will be written;
-* `unique` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 4-byte buffer where a 32-bit integer representing the number of unique keys removed, taking into account both the backend and the overlay;
+  * Of unique keys removed, taking into account both the backend and the overlay;
-* `loops` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 4-byte buffer where a 32-bit integer representing the number of iterations (each requiring a storage seek/read) which were done will be written.
+  * Of iterations (each requiring a storage seek/read) which were done.

 ##### Result